top of page

-Mike has over 300 articles published in many electronics and audio magazines and technical journals and was the Technical Editor of Sound & Communications magazine for ten years, and is presently an Associate Editor of Multimedia Magazine.
-Invited papers have been presented at the Acoustical Society of America, he has held positions as Session Organizer at the Audio Engineering society, Chairman of the Committee on Acoustics, and member for 35 years.
-He has half dozen patents licensed or assigned to the Variable Speech Control Company, Yamaha, Armstrong World Industries, and others
+Mike has over 500 articles published in many electronics and audio magazines and technical journals and was the Technical Editor of Sound & Communications magazine for ten years, was an Associate Editor of Multimedia Manufacturing Magazine, and to this day continues to be a regular contributor for audioXpress and Voice Coil magazines.
+Invited papers have been presented at the Acoustical Society of America, he has held positions as Session Organizer at the Audio Engineering society, Chairman of the Committee on Acoustics, and AES Life Member.
+He has a dozen patents licensed or assigned to the Variable Speech Control Company, Yamaha, Teijin, Armstrong World Industries, and others.

-Steve has worked for a variety of audio companies, notably at Ferrofluidics (now Ferrotec), as well as several Boston-area hi fi companies (a/d/s, Cizek, Snell Acoustics).
+Steve has worked for a variety of audio companies, notably at Ferrofluidics (now Ferrotec), as well as several Boston-area hifi companies (a/d/s, Cizek, Snell Acoustics).
 Steve is the past president of ALMA, and currently serves on the board of directors.
 Steve runs our test and measurement lab, where speakers, microphones and headsets are measured with a variety of gear, including dummy heads, artificial mouths and the AT&T Bell Labs SysID two channel FFT and distortion analyzer.

 Menlo Scientific Acoustics